f5devcentral/shapeRank/README.md

 Outline any requirements to setup a development environment if someone would like to contribute.
 You may also link to another file for this information.

 ## Support
 For support, please open a GitHub issue.
-Note, the code in this repository is community supported and is not supported by F5 Networks.
-For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).
+Note that ShapeRank is research project, bot a product.

 ## Community Code of Conduct
 Please refer to the [F5 DevCentral Community Code of Conduct](code_of_conduct.md).